HL7/fhir-shorthand/input/pagecontent/index.md

 #### FSH Files and FSH Tanks

-Content written in FHIR Shorthand is stored in plain text files (ASCII or UTF-8) with `.fsh` extensions (1).
+Content written in FSH is stored in plain text files (ASCII or UTF-8) with `.fsh` extensions (1).
 Profiles, extensions, value sets, code systems, examples, and other FHIR artifacts are defined in FSH files.

 Any text editor can be used to create a FSH file.
 [Visual Studio Code](https://code.visualstudio.com/) has a useful [FSH plug-in](https://marketplace.visualstudio.com/items?itemName=kmahalingam.vscode-language-fsh) that knows FSH syntax and colorizes text accordingly.